maomincoding/mettle-doc/doc/en/other/ide/index.md

 # IDE support

 ::: tip
-If you use tag templates to write Strve applications, the following content will help you.
+If you use tag templates to write Mettle applications, the following content will help you.
 :::

 ## Visual Studio Code